edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 ### Requirements

-- Services will push specified metrics collected for that service to a specified (by configuration) message endpoint (as supported by the EdgeX  message bus implementation - although ZeroMQ is not an option due to the fact that multiple publishers to a single topic is not allowed)
+- Services will push specified metrics collected for that service to a specified (by configuration) message endpoint (as supported by the EdgeX  message bus implementation; currently either Redis Pub/Sub or MQTT implementations are supported)
     - Each service will have configuration that specifies a message endpoint for the service metrics.
 The metrics message topic communications may be secured or unsecured (just as application services provide the means to export to secured or unsecured message pipes today).
 - All services must document what metrics they offer.
 - All EdgeX services must implement a common metrics interface/contract that defines an API set about service metrics.